ppy/osu-wiki/wiki/Tournaments/YHC/3/en.md

    - Matches may not be scheduled to any time beyond **Sunday, 22:00 UTC+8** of the week they are to be played at.
    - **Do not ask for a reschedule unless it is absolutely needed.
 The tournament managers reserve the right to deny any rescheduling request.**
    - Late reschedule requests will not be accepted under any circumstances.
-5. Captains and Coaches are responsible for their team's availability.
+5. Captains and coaches are responsible for their team's availability.